TheRealBryanNguyen/cs5661_dsproject_YOLO/data/data_card.md

 more detailed breakdowns.) -->
 Category | Data
 --- | ---
-Size of Dataset | 123456 MB
+Size of Dataset | 4.75 MB
-Number of Instances | 123456
+Number of Instances | 85490
-Number of Fields | 123456
+Number of Fields | 3 (id, image, & label)
-Labeled Classes | 123456
+Labeled Classes | 2 (Real, AI-generated)
-Number of Labels | 123456789
+Number of Labels | 2
-Average Labeles Per Instance | 123456
+Average Labeles Per Instance | 1
-Algorithmic Labels | 123456789
+Algorithmic Labels | Yes
-Human Labels | 123456789
+Human Labels | Yes
-Other Characteristics | 123456
+Other Characteristics | N/A

-**Above:** Provide a caption for the above table of visualization.

-**Additional Notes:** Add here.
+**Above:** This dataset will include both AI-generated and real images.
+Our group will split the data and manually classify whether is AI or human generated.
+The dataset will consist of three fields: the id which is the unique identifier for the image, the image itself, and the label indicating the type of image.

 #### Content Description
 <!-- scope: microscope -->
 <!-- info: Provide a short description of the content in a data point: -->
-Summarize here.
-Include links if available.
+Our dataset will consist of a wide range of images, including individuals, groups of people, builidings, roads, and inanimate objects.
+The coloring in these images can be black and white or color.

 **Additional Notes:** Add here.